 [caption: John McDaniel and Barb Jungr at Joe’s Pub.
-Photo: Richard Hillman.] [article as originally published in Theater Pizzazz, June 30, 2017.]
-British-born Barb Jungr is often described in creative cross-breed superlatives: […]
+Photo: Richard Hillman.]
+[Original published in Theater Pizzazz, June 30, 2017.]
+British-born Barb Jungr is often described in creative cross-breed superlatives: Edith […]

 British-born Barb Jungr is often described in creative cross-breed superlatives: Edith Piaf meets Carmen McRae, jazz meets blues, pop rock meets the Great American Songbook.
 She is, in fact, an absolutely charming raconteur with a taste for pop rock song stylists, with whom you are delighted to spend time in an intimate performance venue.
 I’ve followed her from the Metropolitan Room, 59E59 Theaters, and now Joe’s Pub and I’ve yet to hear her tackle a standard ballad out of the GAS.
 (I hear she also has hung with the swells at Café Carlyle in years past, and I’m totally charmed by that fact.)